 Learn More: Glossary

 The Calendar provides a way to record and present important temporal information, such as events and meetings, in calendar format.
 Workshops can be entered into the Calendar and set up as recurring if needed.
 Event subtypes can be configured to add 'Workshop' as a Meeting Type.

 Learn More: Calendar

-Model Mail can be used to notify and remind people of a workshop and to notify them after the workshop about outcomes and decisions and required actions.
-Links to model Elements, Diagrams, Matrices, Team Reviews and a variety of other items can be added.
+Model Mail can be used to notify and remind people of a workshop and to inform them after the workshop about outcomes, decisions and required actions.
+Links to model elements, diagrams, Matrices, Team Library and a variety of other items can be added.